QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 ### Default Package
 All hashed class names are prefixed with a default package.
-The default package for hashed mojamp is `net/minecraft/unmapped/`.
+The default package for hashed mojmap is `net/minecraft/unmapped/`.

 ### Omitted mapping information
 The mapping of a name is omitted if one of the following is true: